csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?
 	The product provides a platform where the cancer patients can meet other cancer patients, either they want to date or find themselves a mentor or mentee.
 Users would be matched based on their tags.

-Users will see tags for this match in the profile section, to verify the requirement.
+	Malecare staff can only use this product since there is no product now for them to send groups of patients news.

-	Since there are no similar apps available now, we are providing a new platform for them to use.
+	Since there are no similar apps available now for patients, we are providing a new platform for patients to use.
-	The product also requires the user to define their need and use filter to search,
-	in this way we can provide users with matches that meet user's requirements.

-	This product follows the instruction that the partner provided and the main functionality
-	is decided on the meeting with the partner.
+	Since the product provide filter and tags to filter the matches, this will save the patients time searching without tags and also bring patients more accurate matches.

+	This product will provide the staff in Malecare accounts for them to send the news to the specific groups of patients.

 > Short (1 - 2 min' read max)
  * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?